Alice Ross-King: Second World War

 Between the wars, Alice Appleford become involved in the training of Voluntary Aid Detachment (VAD) personnel in Victoria.
 With the outbreak of the Second World War, she enlisted into the VAD and when, in 1942, the Australian Army Medical Women's Service (AAMWS) was formed Appleford was commissioned with the rank of major and appointed senior assistant controller for Victoria responsible for all AAMWS in the state of Victoria.

 Appleford continued to serve in the AAMWS until 1951.
 During her service Appleford was nominated for the Florence Nightingale Medal and was one of two Australian nurses to receive the medal in 1949.
 The citation for the medal concluded:

 No one who came into contact with Major Appleford could fail to recognize her as a leader of women.
 Her sense of duty, her sterling solidarity of character, her humanity, sincerity, and kindliness of heart set for others a very high example.

 Later life

 Sydney Appleford died in 1958 and Alice Appleford spent her final years in Cronulla before her death on 17 August 1968.
+Alice was buried at the Fawkner Memorial Park in Melbourne.

 Recognition

 Since 1970 the ex-AAWMS Association has presented an annual proficiency award, the Alice Appleford Memorial Award, to a non-commissioned member of the Royal Australian Army Nursing Corps.

 In 2008 author Peter Rees told the story of Ross-King's First World War experiences in his book The Other ANZACs (republished as Anzac Girls), which was turned into the TV series ANZAC Girls in 2014.
 The role of Ross-King was played by Georgia Flood.

 In 2008, Appleford was added to the Victorian Honour Roll of Women.

+One of the four tunnel boring machines used in the construction of the Metro Tunnel in Melbourne, Victoria is named after her.